Inside Lionel Dahmer’s Relationship With His Son Jeffrey

 A month before their divorce was granted, Jeffrey Dahmer killed his first victim, Steven Hicks, at his family’s home in Bath Township, Ohio.

-Jeffrey Dahmer’s Murder Spree And Arrest
+Jeffrey Dahmer’s Horrific Murders And Eventual Arrest

 Over the next 13 years, Jeffrey Dahmer would kill 16 more people.
 His victims were young, between the ages of 14 and 33, most gay, and most minorities.
 Jeffrey frequently met them at bars or nightclubs and often lured them to his apartment by promising to pay them for nude photos.